sh377c0d3/web_crawler/README.md

 This crawler will ask for website, Project(Folder to create), Threads to use.

-This script will spider websites for you input.
+This script will spider websites for your input.

 Required Libraries will be pre installed when you install Python, if not then...